 AVG Secure VPN Pricing & Deals

-AVG VPN is available on a 30-day free trial, and a 30-day money-back guarantee policy is also in place.
+AVG VPN is available on a seven-day free trial, and a 30-day money-back guarantee policy is also in place.
 No personal information is required for the free trial: simply download the VPN to your chosen device and you’re good to go.
-They even provide a helpful timer showing you how long you’ve got left.
 You can only use the VPN on one device during the trial, though.

-When your 30 days are up, you simply won’t be able to use the VPN service anymore.
+When your seven days are up, you simply won’t be able to use the VPN service anymore.

 AVG’s money-back guarantee allows you to request a refund for any reason within the first 30 days of your subscription, but is subject to a 10GB data restriction: if you’ve used more than that amount of data, you won’t be eligible to get your money back.